NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 The ``input/`` folder of the ``FastChem`` repository contains two example files:
 ``parameters.dat`` and ``parameters_py.dat``.
 The former is to be used for the C++ version, while the latter is intended for the Python version.
-The only difference between the two files are the relative locations of the other input files since the Python scripts are called from within a separate folder.
+The only difference between the two files is the relative locations of the other input files since the Python scripts are called from within a separate folder.

 .. _file-structure-2: